China has managed to land its first spacecraft on the surface of Mars, according to Chinese (state) media.

 An ultrasonic parachute opened to slow the capsule's fall, and as the lander approached its destination, the propellers began to operate to help slow it down.
 Then they opened the "legs" to absorb the impact.

-China has not released details about the condition of the lander or rover.
-But if all goes well, the landing would make China the third nation to send a robot to the surface of Mars, since the first Mars landing belongs not to NASA but to the Soviet Union the 1971.
+China has not released details on the condition of the lander or rover.
+But if all goes well, the landing would make China the third nation to send a robot to the surface of Mars, since the first landing on Mars did not belong to NASA but to the Soviet Union in 1971.

 The Tianwen-1 was launched in July 2020 and the spacecraft orbited Mars in February.
 The landing was "the most difficult part of the mission," CNSA reported.